My name is Cyryl and I hope you’re having a great day !

-I am responsible for 3 engineering teams, each having its own technical leadership structure.
-I work closely with product leadership on the vision for the shared services at the organisation and with other team leads and section heads on execution planning.
+I am responsible for 6 engineering teams, an architect and an SRE Lead.
+We are creating inter-bank payment distributed systems in Go and Java.
+Each team has its own technical leadership structure and I oversee those leaders myself.
+I work closely with product leadership on the vision of the shared services at the organisation and with other team leads and section heads on execution planning.
 I help with establishing standards across multiple teams while providing architectural and technical support.
 I review the more sensitive code & documentation contributions.
 I guide people through their growth as team leaders and individual developers alike.

 Software Engineer at balena, October 2018 - May 2019

 I worked remotely on Rust crates compiled into NPM packages through the power of WASM.
 As all of the above is on the bleeding edge - I find, report and fix bugs throughout the ecosystem.

 Software Craftsman at Codurance, January 2017 - October 2018

 Helping client teams grow - working within software teams and teaching technical concepts as well as improving the process.
 Running workshops (e.g. Legacy Code Retreat, advanced git, TDD). // Running Rust pairing sessions and intro to Rust workshops.
 Facilitating open-space conferences.
 Teaching at the apprenticeship programme.

 - Transportation route planning software for a big retailer, using a graph database (Gremlin/Apache Tinkerpop) in Java.
 Managed deployment to AWS via Terraform.